Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Discussion

 Since all planets are expected to form with gaseous envelopes, this quantity is determined by the lightest planet which can retain its envelope.
 Again, this should be sensitive to orbital periods and is therefore influenced to some degree by the observational bias (the outermost planets which can be detected).
 However, it is nevertheless a useful property for inter-comparison of models and stellar-mass dependent trends.
 Alternatively, if stripping of (water-rich) envelopes is not efficient, this point could also be set by the lowest-mass planet which is volatile-rich and observable.
 Practically, since planets beyond the water iceline are not observable, this would give direct access to the lowest-mass planet which migrated from beyond the water iceline.

 \item \textbf{The volatile-planet mass-radius relation slope $m_{\rm vol,\,M-R}$}.
-This can be fitted using least-squares fitting as implemented in the \texttt{scipy} python package \citep{scipy}.
+This can be fitted using least-squares regression as implemented in the \texttt{scipy} python package \citep{scipy}.
 By using a single slope, we assume that the mass-radius relation is of the form $R(M) = R_0/R_{\oplus} (M/M_{\oplus})^{m_{\rm vol,\,M-R}}$.
-To allow for an estimation of the error, we use a bootstrapping approach for the observed data where for 1000 repetitions, an equal-sized distribution of planets is drawn with replacing from the observed data.
-In addition, we randomize the values of the observed data by sampling from a skewed normal distribution based on the errors in mass and radius space.
-For synthetic data, we obtain comparable error estimates by drawing 1000 times a sample of planets with the same number of points as the observed data (using a Jackknife approach, i.e. without replacing).
+To estimate uncertainties, we use a bootstrapping approach for the observed data: for 1000 repetitions, an equal-sized distribution of planets is drawn (with replacement) from the observations.
+In addition, we randomize the observed values by sampling from a skewed normal distribution based on the errors in mass and radius space.
+For synthetic data, we obtain comparable error estimates by drawing 1000 subsamples of planets with the same number of points as the observed data, using a Jackknife approach (i.e. without replacement).

 Physically, the slope $m_{\rm vol,\,M-R}$ results from a combination of atmospheric density scaling from envelope fractions and mean-molecular weight effects as well as being shaped by mass-loss.
 For a mixed envelope, a more steep slope is expected for lower metallicity envelopes and vice-versa.